 Prolapse up to the third degree may spontaneously resolve.
 More severe cases may require medical treatment.

 This is a vaginal device that supports the uterus and keeps it in position.
 It is important to follow the instructions on care, removal, and insertion of the pessary.
 In cases of severe prolapse, a pessary can cause irritation, ulceration, and sexual problems.

 Talk with your doctor about if this treatment is right for you.

 Surgeons can repair a prolapsed uterus through the vagina or abdomen.
 It involves skin grafting or using donor tissue or other material to provide uterine suspension.

 Some strategies can reduce the risk of uterine prolapse developing and stop it from worsening.

-- performing Kegel exercises regularly and correctly
+- performing pelvic floor exercises, such as Kegel exercises

 - preventing and treating constipation